-The Group's Enterprise Risk Management Framework adopts a structures and integrated approach in managing key business risks with the aim of safeguarding the Group's assets and the shareholders' interests.
+The Group's Enterprise Risk Management Framework adopts a structured and integrated approach in managing key business risks with the aim of safeguarding the Group's assets and the shareholders' interests.

-The ARMC is assisted by the Management to identify and assess risks as well as to ensure that the risk management processes are adequate and effective.
+The ARMC is assisted by the Management in identifying and assessing risks, as well as ensuring that the risk management processes are adequate and effective.
 All policies and procedures formulated to identify, measure and monitor various risk components are reviewed and recommended by the Management to the ARMC.

-The Group's risk management practices are business driven and the processes in identifying, evaluating and managing significant risks facing the Group are embedded into its culture and operations.
+The Group's risk management practices are business-driven, and the processes of identifying, evaluating, and managing significant risks facing the Group are embedded into its culture and operations.
 The Board firmly believes that risk management is critical for the Group's sustainability and the enhancement of shareholders' value.
-Periodic management meetings, attached by the ARMC and Management are held to discuss key risks and the relevant mitigating controls.
+Periodic management meetings, attended by the ARMC and Management, are held to discuss key risks and the relevant mitigating controls.

-The Board affirms that none of the risks identified are expected to have any material losses, contingencies or uncertainty to the Group that would require separate disclosure in this Annual Report.
+The Board affirms that none of the identified risks are expected to result in any material losses, contingencies, or uncertainties for the Group that would require separate disclosure in this Annual Report.